Power Cues (2014) takes a holistic view of communication.

 - Consistency—how even-keeled a person is (the higher the consistency and the more steadfast you remain to your ideas in spite of what people throw at you, the more powerful you appear)

-However, as I also explain in Social Power, you don’t always want to be consistent and refuse other people’s input when it’s out of place.
+However, as we also explain in Power University, you don’t always want to be consistent and refuse other people’s input when it’s out of place.

 Speaking to a client, a higher variation in your manners shows that you’re open to them.